On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Abstract

 \section{Abstract}

-The scarcity of class-labeled data is a ubiquitous bottleneck in a wide range of machine learning problems.
-While abundant unlabeled data normally exist and provide a potential solution, it is extremely challenging to exploit them.
-In this paper, we address this problem by leveraging Positive-Unlabeled~(PU) classification and conditional generation with extra unlabeled data \emph{simultaneously}, both of which aim to make full use of agnostic unlabeled data to improve classification and generation performances.
-In particular, we present a novel training framework to jointly target both PU classification and conditional generation when exposing to extra data, especially out-of-distribution unlabeled data, by exploring the interplay between them: 1) enhancing the performance of PU classifiers with the assistance of a novel Conditional Generative Adversarial Network~(CGAN) that is robust to noisy labels, 2) leveraging extra data with predicted labels from a PU classifier to help the generation.
-Our key contribution is a Classifier-Noise-Invariant Conditional GAN~(CNI-CGAN) that can learn the clean data distribution from noisy labels predicted by a PU classifier.
-Theoretically, we proved the optimal condition of CNI-CGAN and experimentally, we conducted extensive evaluations on diverse datasets, verifying the simultaneous improvements on both classification and generation.
+The scarcity of class-labeled data is a ubiquitous bottleneck in many machine learning problems.
+While abundant unlabeled data typically exist and provide a potential solution, it is highly challenging to exploit them.
+In this paper, we address this problem by leveraging Positive-Unlabeled~(PU) classification and the conditional generation with extra unlabeled data \emph{simultaneously}.
+We present a novel training framework to jointly target both PU classification and conditional generation when exposed to extra data, especially out-of-distribution unlabeled data, by exploring the interplay between them: 1) enhancing the performance of PU classifiers with the assistance of a novel Classifier-Noise-Invariant Conditional GAN~(CNI-CGAN) that is robust to noisy labels, 2) leveraging extra data with predicted labels from a PU classifier to help the generation.
+Theoretically, we prove the optimal condition of CNI-CGAN and experimentally, we conducted extensive evaluations on diverse datasets.